 - Some financial advisors will offer more than just investing services and can also help with life insurance and business planning needs.
 Determine what you want and need and then look for a good match.

-- Interview the advisor that you will be working with to see if you are a good match.
+- Interview the advisor that you will be working with to see if they are a good fit.

 - Look at the fees that the bank charges based on trades, meetings, and services.